 - 1 ts dish soap or safer's soap

 Mix together, spray on.
 Be sure to cover the complete plant, including stems, leaves and top of soil.
 Also be sure to spray both sides of leaves.
 Spray every 3-5 days to control the problem, especially while weather conditions favor fungal diseases.
-Use preventatively every 2 weeks.
+Use as a preventive every 2 weeks.

 - 1 gallon water

-Dissolve copper sulfate in plastic or glass container with 1/2 the water thoroughly, leave it sit and come back later if you have to, it MUST be dissolved.
+Dissolve copper sulfate in plastic or glass container with 1/2 the water thoroughly, leave it sit and come back later if you have to, it MUST be dissolved and warm water facilitates this.
 In a separate plastic container mix the lime powder very well with the rest of the water.
 Slowly pour the lime mixture into the copper mix, stir thoroughly before use.
 Spray with a plastic sprayer, metal cannot be used with copper!
 Be sure to shake or stir up the mix as you spray so particles stay suspended in the water and do not settle.

 Davidson Bordeaux Recipe

-This recipe was sent to me by one of my favourite customers, Mr. Dennis Davidson.
+This recipe was sent to me by Mr. Dennis Davidson.
+This is another version of a copper fungicide recipe.
 Here's what he had to say: